jaswanthsatyadev/NewTab-BrowserExtenstion/README.md

-This is a new tab extension where you can overide your boring old brower tab design
+This is a new tab extension where you can over-ride your boring old tab design and layout

 #How to apply: